blairfix/energy_hierarchy_mod/README.md

 g++ -O3 -fopenmp -std=c++11 -fopenmp mod_managers.cpp  -o mod_managers -llapack -lopenblas -lgomp -lpthread -larmadillo
 ```

 The resulting executable must be put in the `executable` directory to run.
+Output will go in the the `results` directory.
+The `RUN_ALL_MOD.sh` script will make these directories.
+If you don't use this script, you'll need to create these directories before running the model

 ### Structure